05 Mar 2014 A “great beauty” has invaded Hollywood – Paolo Sorrentino’s movie

 At Palazzo Barberini the director focuses on La Fornarina, which is a masterpiece by the Renaissance painter Raffaello Sanzio.
 The painting portrays Margherita Luti with bare breasts, presumed to have been the painter’s lover.

-At Palazzo Spada, the camera moves along the perspective gallery, designed by Borromini (famous architect of the ‘Baroque Rome’) with 06the expert advice of a mathematician to create an optical illusion.
+At Palazzo Spada, the camera moves along the perspective gallery, designed by Borromini (famous architect of the ‘Baroque Rome’) with the expert advice of a mathematician to create an optical illusion.
 The gallery is eight meters long but seems much longer thanks to the rising floor and diminishing rows of columns.

 The list of Roman palaces and museums “explored” by Sorrentino is long.
 It includes: Palazzo Braschi, Villa Medici, Capitolini Museums, Palazzo Sacchetti, Palazzo Altemps, situated near the Palazzo Madama (Senate of the Italian Republic) and the National Etruscan Museum of Villa Giulia.